Macedonia hosted Liechtenstein in Strumica for the last game of the 2018 World Cup qualifications.

 Just 4 minutes later Bardhi scored his first goal for the senior national team when he took a volley shot.
 Trajkovski was credited with the assist as he delivered the cross from the right-hand side.

 In the 68th minute, Ademi dribbled past several opponents and found the net with his shot from close range.
 Understandable, a very special moment for Arijan.
-Ljupche Doriev was Macedonia’s last substitution coming off the bench for Bardhi in the 76th minute.
+Ljupcho Doriev was Macedonia’s last substitution coming off the bench for Bardhi in the 76th minute.

 To vie the match report, click here.